 | Result: Zero AI engine citations despite traffic | Result: Consistent citations across all major AI platforms |

-The Takeaway: AI engine citations go to sections that can be extracted and understood without any surrounding context — not to pages that simply cover the right topic.
+The Takeaway: AI engine citations go to sections that can be extracted and understood without any surrounding context, not to pages that simply cover the right topic.

 💡 Pro Tip: Test any section by pasting it into ChatGPT and asking it to answer your target query using only that section.
-If it cannot produce a clean standalone answer, that section will not earn AI engine citations — the fix is structural, not topical.
+If it cannot produce a clean standalone answer, that section will not earn AI engine citations.
+The fix is structural, not topical.

 Table of Contents